ministryofjustice/security-guidance/docs/phishing-guide.md

 # Phishing Guide

 This guide provides information about 'phishing' is.
 It describes what phishing is, and how it happens.
-It tells you what you can do to protect yourself, and to keep Ministry of Justice \(MoJ\) systems secure.
+It tells you what you can do to protect yourself, and to keep systems secure.

 There is also information on [what to do if you think you have been phished](#if-you-think-youve-been-phished).